Lisel Salzer: Seattle career

-Salzer continued to paint portraiture and with enamel and her work was frequently shown at the Otto Seligman Gallery and the Frye Art Museum.
-She worked with, and painted, prominent Seattle artists James Washington Jr., George Tsutakawa, Alfred Arreguin, and Grandma Moses.
+Salzer continued to paint portraiture and with enamel, and her work was frequently shown at the Otto Seligman Gallery and the Frye Art Museum.
+She worked with, and painted, prominent Seattle artists James Washington Jr., George Tsutakawa, and Alfred Arreguin.
 Until her death she continued her work, even as she started to go blind in one eye, frequently drawing cartoons and illustrating cards in letters for friends and family.

-Salzer was "very involved" with the Democratic Party according to writer and friend Barbara Sleeper who helped Salzer write her biography.
+Salzer was "very involved" with the Democratic Party, according to writer and friend Barbara Sleeper, who helped Salzer write her biography.

 Rediscovery

 In 2002, Austrian art historian Christina Steinmetzer was researching the Zinkenbach group when she discovered that Lisel Salzer was still alive and working in Seattle.
 Salzer was the last of the group to survive.
 Steinmetzer referred to the group as a 'lost generation' because they were forced to flee the country, most of them never to return.
 Steinmetzer led a group of art historians in founding a museum in honor of the group, collecting stories and pieces to showcase their lives.
-With the discovery that Salzer was still alive, the museum held a special exhibit in her honor in 2002, Salzer was 96 years old, and in 2003 the Austrian government honored her with its Cross of Merit in Gold, for her lifetime devotion to the arts.
+With the discovery that Salzer was still alive, the museum held a special exhibit in her honor in 2002; Salzer was 96 years old.
+In 2003 the Austrian government honored her with its Cross of Merit in Gold, for her lifetime devotion to the arts.

-Ms. Salzer died on December 6, 2005, at home in the Mount Baker neighborhood in Seattle.
+Salzer died on December 6, 2005, at home in the Mount Baker neighborhood in Seattle.